CodeKaito/Java/README.md

 <a name="else"></a>
 ### The else Statement
-Use the else statement to specify a block of code to be executed if the condition is false.
+Use the `else` statement to specify a block of code to be executed if the condition is `false`.
 ````
 if (condition) {
   // block of code to be executed if the condition is true